Are Depression And Alcoholism Genetic?

 Likewise, drinking alcohol at a young age is a risk factor for AUD.

-The Link Between Depression And Substance Abuse
+The Link Between Depression And Substance Use Disorder

 Generally, people with mental health disorders, such as depression, bipolar disorder, and schizophrenia, experience higher rates of substance use than those without these conditions.